Everything You Need to Know About ObamaCare for 2020: Information on Subsidies, Rates, Dates, Enrollment, and More

 - For those who want it, the ACA’s benefits and protections apply to major medical plans (they don’t apply to short term coverage).
 So if you have a marketplace plan, you still can get assistance, and are still protected.

 - Medicaid and CHIP are still expanded in many states, and more states continue to expand.

 - Open enrollment is still in place, so you’ll have to enroll in a plan from Nov 1 2019 – Dec 15 2019 for 2020 coverage.
-For 2020 coverage you already need to have it in place or you have to qualify via special enrollment unless you qualify for another insurance type like employer coverage, Medicare, or Medicaid/CHIP.
+If you don’t have coverage by Dec 15, in most states you’ll be left with limited options including special enrollment unless you qualify for another insurance type like employer coverage, Medicare, or Medicaid/CHIP.

 - There are some healthcare tax requirements to deal with each year, if you get assistance for example you’ll need to file form 8962 if you got tax credits.